 Ashe County, North Carolina

-Combine a tree house vacation, mountain getaway and a farm stay on the 72-acre North Carolina property Tree House on the Farm.
-There are friendly goats, horses, donkeys, and ducks to pet and farm-fresh eggs you can gather from the chickens in the gypsy wagon.
 One of the lovable farm dogs will lead you across the bridge to your treehouse rental, a beautiful post-and-beam bungalow.
 The wood stove, sink made from an apple tree stump, stained glass windows, and porch swings create a cozy ambiance.
 Relax and enjoy floor-to-ceiling window views of the forest.
+Local activities include family horseback rides at Burnt Hill Stables and New River canoeing, kayaking, tubing, and fishing.

 3. Doe Bay Resort and Retreat